Use scripts to perform actions

 and then creating a file with a run_

 prefix.
-There is no need to
+There is no need to set the executable bit on the script.

-Scripts with the suffix .tmpl
+Scripts with the .tmpl

-are treated as templates, with the usual
+suffix are treated as templates, with the usual

 line or be an executable binary.